angelikabrown/coercive-persuasion-llm-evaluation/README.md

 Each category included a control scenario and five increasing severity levels (1–5).

-The same 24 scenarios were evaluated by each of the three models:
+The same 24 scenarios were evaluated by each of the four models:

 - **GPT-5.2**
 - **Claude Sonnet 4.6**
 - **Gemini 3.6 Flash**
+- **GPT-6 Astra**

-This resulted in **72 total model-scenario evaluations**.
+This resulted in **96 total model-scenario evaluations**.

 Each model response was evaluated using the same LLM judge and the same scoring criteria to maintain consistent evaluation conditions across models.